There are a few remarkable things about coding for anticoagulation management services.

 - Arranges future appointments

-- CLINICAL STAFF routes the note to the physician
+- Clinical staff then routes the note to the physician for review, any documentation changes and final sign-off

 Can this code be billed under the physician’s name when performed by clinical staff in the doctor’s office setting?
 If so, would there have to be an attestation and/or co-signature by the physician?